-Please fill this form immediately if you suspect a case of child abuse.
+Please fill out this form immediately if you suspect a case of child abuse.
 Be as accurate and clear as possible.

-This form will be sent automatically to the School Director, the Enterprise Risk Manager and the Division Principals.
+This form will be sent automatically to the School Director, the Child Protection Officer, and the School's Divisional Principal.
 Appropriate action will be taken.
 Please refer to the next 2 pages.